Comment on page

 Correct MCU - STM32F103CBT6

 The easiest option is to replace the module with one which has the correct MCU.
 You should complain to the manufacturer or vendor of your original module and ask for a refund as they have not followed the specification.

 For most people, this is the recommended option.

 If you have the tools and skills you can replace the MCU on your module.
 You will need to de-solder the existing MCU and replace it with a genuine STM32F103CBT6.
 Although it is not easy, several people have done it successfully.

 This option is only recommended if you have the right tools and soldering skills.

-You can download the MULTI-Module firmware source from Github, disable the flash size check, compile your own firmware build, and flash it to your module.
+You can download the MULTI-Module firmware source from Github, modify the configuration to remove the protocols you don't need, compile the firmware, then flash it to your module.

 You must select the STM32F103C8 MULTI-Module board when compiling as this will ensure that the firmware will operate on the 64KB MCU.